Do you have questions about the payment of your credit card or line of credit? Here is what you need to know.

 Contract entered into before August 1, 2019

-If you already had a credit card before August 1, 2019 and the minimum payment percentage was set at less than 2%, for the period from August 1, 2019 to July 31, 2020, the minimum payment to be made every month must correspond to 2% of the balance owing indicated on your account statement.
+If you already had a credit card before August 1, 2019, with a minimum payment percentage set at less than 3,5%, the minimum payment to be made every month from August 1, 2022 to July 31, 2023, must correspond to 3,5% of the balance owing indicated on your account statement.

 - They may do so if the contract already provided for that possibility.

-- They may not do so if they amended the contract so as to charge more than 2% without your consent.
+- They may not do so if they amended the contract in order to charge more than 3,5% without your consent.